Defensive security vs offensive security

 Red teaming

-Hygiene culture, Security culture, blue teaming
+Hygiene culture, security culture, blue teaming

 Permission of Owner